IBM/bamoe/bamoe-container-images/mcp-server/readmes/README-9.3.1-ibm-0006.md

   quay.io/bamoe/mcp-server:9.3.1-ibm-0006
 ```

-BAMOE MCP Server will start on `http://localhost:8084`, automatically registering Business Services running on both `http://localhost:8080` and `http://localhost:8081`.
+BAMOE MCP Server (Tech Preview) will start on `http://localhost:8084`, automatically registering Business Services running on both `http://localhost:8080` and `http://localhost:8081`.
 Connecting your AI agents to `http://localhost:8084` via MCP allows your AI agent to trigger Processes and evaluate Decisions and Rules.

 ## Environment variables